SebastianMosqueraCaicedo/sebastian-mosquera-semana4/README.md

 # sebastian-mosquera-semana4
-HTML and JS basic project, depicting a working to-do list
+HTML and JS basic project, depicting a working to-do list, with a little twist